Q-Interline technology. Statistics illustration

 We know that c = 0.07

-The known error sources are distributed like this and it’s obvious that the reference method play a significant role.
+The known error sources are distributed like this and it is obvious that the reference method play a significant role.

 Illustrating the share of most common reasons for errors when analysing